itsreallydrew/learning-ledger/Log.md

 ## 10/20/21

 I found another app called Sololearn.
 It has more options than Codecademy.
 I'm enjoying being able to find small things that can help me learn more about coding.
 I also started to write my first smart contract in Solidity.
 I downloaded Truffle and Ganache, and started following a tutorial.
 I also joined a discord that can give me more opportunities.

+## 10/21/21

+Finished a short tutorial getting more familiar with writing smart contracts and interacting with the Ethereum network.
+I also downloaded a metamask wallet.
+Excited for more opportunities to sharpen my skills.
+Also will begin working on my portfolio site.